 The Reed Procedure® is a surgery that helps prevent migraines.
 However, it is not for everyone.
-To determine if you might be a candidate for this groundbreaking treatment, register for a free webinar to find out.
+To determine if you might be a candidate for this groundbreaking treatment, register for our free webinar to find out.

 Medication – Medication can be used to reduce the frequency of migraines and manage the pain associated with them.
 Medicine is used in combination with lifestyle changes and other treatment programs.

 Abortive medications are taken when a headache begins.
 Preventative medications are taken every day.
 It is your choice of which approach you would like to take to manage your condition.
 In the past, doctors recommended a preventative approach for patients with two or more attacks per month.
 Today, we know that there are other reasons to consider preventative medication, including:

 - Migraines that occur too often

 - Infrequent migraines when abortive medications don’t work

 - Overuse of pain relievers and abortive drugs, or adverse reactions

 - Cost, including the cost of missing work when an attack strikes

 Commonly prescribed preventative medications include: